webcleaner/To-Do-List-For-Loop/README.md

 # To-Do-List-For-Loop

-This To Do List uses a for loop to add and display elments in an array.
+This To Do List uses a for loop to add and display elements in an array.